Shelburne, New Hampshire: Geography

-According to the United States Census Bureau, the town has a total area of 126.3 km2, of which 124.1 sqkm are land and 2.2 sqkm are water, comprising 1.73% of the town.
+Shelburne is in northern New Hampshire, along the eastern edge of Coos County.
+According to the U.S. Census Bureau, the town has a total area of 126.3 km2, of which 124.1 sqkm are land and 2.2 sqkm are water, comprising 1.73% of the town.
 Shelburne is drained by the Androscoggin River.
 Part of the Mahoosuc Range is in the north, while the northern end of the Carter-Moriah Range is to the south.
 The highest point in Shelburne is on the town's southern boundary at 3970 ft above sea level, just a few steps north of the 4049 ft summit of Mount Moriah.

 The town is crossed by U.S. Route 2.